A Minneapolis Car Accident Can Be Extremely Expensive

 Any offer you receive from an insurance company will not include compensation for these types of damages.
 Pain and suffering damages can be equal or even greater than the actual medical expenses.

-If you are injured in a motor vehicle accident in Minneapolis, St. Paul or anywhere in the metro area, contact Sand Law today to discuss how we may be able to help you.
-It is important to act quickly and to document all details related to the accident and your injury.
+If you were injured in a motor vehicle accident in Minneapolis, St. Paul or anywhere in the metro area, contact Sand Law today to discuss how we may be able to help you.
+It is important to act quickly and to document all details related to your accident and your injury.
 We understand that the most important thing for you to do following an injury is focus on your recovery.
 With our representation, you can focus on what matters most and get back to full health.